ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/alerts.md

 Each alert will be sent as an email to your registered email address in the event of a problem.

+To stop receiving alerts, simply uncheck the relevant box.

 ## Setting up alerts for all computers or servers within your FASTcloudbackup end user account

 From the homepage of the [FASTcloudbackup web console](https://fcb.ukfast.co.uk) click on your username in the top right corner, then `Alerts`.
 On this page you can set alerts which will apply to all the computers and servers you have being backed up within your account.

 ![alerts all clients](files/alerts all clients.PNG)

+To stop receiving alerts, simply uncheck the relevant box.